 If you’re going to do St. Paddy’s Day properly, it’s got to be Dublin!
 The St. Patrick’s Festival ensures much March madness in the Irish capital.
 Go for the weekend and stay until your hangover wears off.
 Paint the town green, along with thousands of Irish people and tourists in silly hats.
-The Guinness will undoubtedly be flowing like the Liffey in spate.
+The Guinness will undoubtedly be flowing at high volume.

 Boston claims to have held the first official St. Patrick’s Day celebrations in America in 1737 and the party is still going strong today.
 As well as the parade there are parties held all over the city.